ryanallen/openmindapp/meditations/content.md

 3. [Follow] Focus your concentration on the feeling of the breath someplace in the body.
 And let go of counting.
 	3.1	[Follow the Breath] Follow the coming in and going out of the breath.
 		3.1.1	Notice how each breath is unique.
 		3.1.2	Eventually the breath becomes subtle, peaceful, and still.
-	3.2	[Reminder] Notice if the attention wanders, label it thinking, or feeling, and bring the attention back.
 4. [Stabilization] Allow one's breathing to calm down, which calms down the mind, which calms down the breath.
+	4.1	[Reminder] Notice if the attention wanders, label it thinking, or feeling, and bring the attention back.
 5. [Contemplate what is skillful]
 6. [Contemplate the mind] Realize this experience is empty of an objective self, because it arises from the mind.
-7. [Purification] Allow the mind to be free now, letting go of any focus.
+7. [Purification] Allow the mind to be open and free now, letting go of any focus.
 Every thing is everything.
 8. [Prepare] Bring the attention back to the breath.
 Back to the body.
 Back to the senses.
 ---

 Contemplate What is Skillful (Groups)